hill-a/python-runtime-check/README.md

 ## Installation

-This library will require NumPy:
+This library will require NumPy and python 3.5 or higher:
 ```bash
 pip install numpy
 ```